-Sport and recreation organisations have a legal and moral obligation to reduce the risk of harm to children by ensuring that all persons required to hold a Registration to Work with Vulnerable People are compliant.
+Sport and recreation organisations have a legal and moral obligation to reduce the risk of harm to children and young people by ensuring that all persons required to hold a Registration to Work with Vulnerable People are compliant.

-Requiring a registration to work or volunteer with vulnerable people is only one of the practices organisations need to ensure safe environments for everyone.
+Requiring a registration to work or volunteer with vulnerable people is only one of the practices that organisations need to ensure safe environments for everyone.

-Organisations should also have in place policies that promote safe and supportive environments for children, including risk management policies that include practices that safeguard children, codes of conduct and supervision and training.
+Organisations should also have policies in place that promote safe and supportive environments for children and young people, including risk management policies that have practices that safeguard children, codes of conduct, and supervision and training.

-Who needs a Registration?
+Who needs a registration?